Quantum Riemannian geometry of quantum projective spaces: Introduction

 \subsection{Quantum projective spaces}

 We consider the framework discussed above in the case of quantum projective spaces.
 Starting from the quantum special linear group $\bbC_q[SL_{r + 1}]$, we can define the algebra corresponding to the quantum projective space of complex dimension $r$, which we denote by $\subalg$.
-This algebra admits a \emph{canonical} differential calculus $\calc^\bullet$, introduced by Heckenberger and Kolb \cite{locally-finite, heko} (more generally for any \emph{quantum irreducible flag manifold}).
+This algebra admits a \emph{canonical} differential calculus $\calc^\bullet$, introduced by Heckenberger-Kolb in \cite{locally-finite, heko} (more generally for any \emph{quantum irreducible flag manifold}).
 We denote its first-order part simply by $\Omega$.
 This opens the door to the study of the quantum Riemannian geometry of $\subalg$.
-In the case $r = 1$, also known as the \emph{Podleś sphere}, this was discussed in \cite{majid-sphere} (and later slightly revisited in \cite{quantum-book}).
+The case $r = 1$, also known as the \emph{Podleś sphere}, was originally studied by Majid in \cite{majid-sphere} (and later expanded, as mentioned above).

 Our aim in this paper is to investigate the geometry of general quantum projective spaces, that is for any value of $r$.
 This study was initiated in \cite{paper-projective}, where the main results were the introduction of a particular quantum metric $\met \in \calc \otimes_\subalg \calc$ and a quantum Levi-Civita connection $\conn: \calc \to \calc \otimes_\subalg \calc$.
 In the classical limit, the metric $\met$ reduces to the Fubini-Study metric and the connection $\conn$ reduces to the corresponding Levi-Civita connection (acting on the cotangent bundle).
 These are the natural ingredients to use for the study of further geometrical aspects of quantum projective spaces, like the Riemann and Ricci tensors.